FREQUENTLY ASKED QUESTIONS

 LevelUp Camps can be capped at either 8, 16, 24, 32, or beyond per session at an 8:1 Student:Pro ratio.
 Most camps book up well in advance.
 The size of the group varies on how many courts are avaliable to us and how many students sign up.

 Intermediate and Advanced camps cost between $495 to $595 per person (depending on location and pro).
 Beginner and Adult/Child camps cost $445 per person.

 Is there an early cancellation policy?

-Cancellation Policy: Registrants can cancel their Levelup enrollment and receive 100% future camp credit up until 48 hours before the camp date.
-If a registrant cancels within 48 hours of a camp, there is no refund or future credit.
+Cancellation Policy: Registrants can cancel their Levelup enrollment and receive 100% future camp credit or money back, up until 2 weeks before the camp date.
+If a registrant cancels within 2 weeks of a camp, there is no refund, just future credit to camps.